Firewatch: Release

-The game was announced in March 2014 with a tentative release date of 2015.
+The game was announced in March 2014, with a tentative release date of 2015 for Linux, Mac and Windows platforms, and console versions being explored.
 At GDC, Campo Santo housed a public playtest, and Ng hosted a panel on the design and aesthetic of the game entitled "The Art of Firewatch".
-In June 2015, the team visited E3.
-There, they confirmed that they would be bringing the game to PlayStation 4, but that this would be the only console version.
-However, an Xbox One version was later released in North America on September 21, 2016, featuring an audio tour and a free roam mode.
-Due to ratings issues, the version was delayed in Europe until September 30 and in Australia and New Zealand until October 14.
+The game released on February 9, 2016, for Linux, Mac, Windows, and PlayStation 4.
+An Xbox One version was later released in North America on September 21, 2016, featuring the audio tour and free roam modes.
+Due to ratings issues, this version was delayed in Europe until September 30 and in Australia and New Zealand until October 14.